Srrrrini/Nova/docs/backend-design.md

 ### Goals
 - Accept structured meeting context from the frontend (participants, roles, project metadata, transcript, GitHub context).
-- Orchestrate planning workflows by delegating heavy analysis to external Agentuity agents.
+- Orchestrate planning workflows by delegating heavy analysis to a programmable chain of OpenRouter prompts.
 - Persist lightweight planning artefacts (meeting summary, milestones, assignments) in memory for now so the frontend can fetch the result.

 ### High-Level Flow